 Pump new fluid into the reservoir through the return line filter to ensure it's clean

 Ideal for cleaning recirculated fluid.
 Bypass protects clogged filters from failing and visual or electrical indicators warn when elements need changing.

 Stops the backflow of fluid when valves in the circuit are removed for maintenance.
-Sometimes small holes are drilled above the fluid level inside the reservoir to break the siphon or screw fittings are provided to allow air breaks to be made.
+Sometimes small holes are drilled above the fluid level inside the reservoir to break the syphon or screw fittings are provided to allow air breaks to be made.